mgramagl/cloudric-artifacts/README.md

 ```

-## Software Dependencies
+## Software Components

+We provide Pyhton and C code as used in our paper.

+### Python prediction
 This software require some python packages, detailed in the file requirements.txt
-You have two ways of running your code
+You have two ways of running the code

 - $I$ Having  working installation of [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
 This repository can be directly executed in Github codespaces and has all the needed software installed.
 1. Launch the docker